softwarecrafts/tailwind-component-classes/README.md

-# Tailwind Component Classes
+# Tailwind CSS Component Classes

-This is currently a proof of concept to use your tailwind.config.js and it's associated architecture to build up custom classes without jumping extending the tailwind css file.
+This plugin is designed to use your tailwind.config.js and it's associated architecture to build up custom classes without the need to extend a custom css file.

+## Features

 - Simple declarative format for more complex classes
 - Use all of tailwind's existing prefixes
 - Make use of presets and the extend funcationality to share classes across projects
 - Define an optional base class that can be extended to avoid repetion (see example below)
+- Use existing declared classes to create new classes

 ## Usage